 The Americans with Disabilities Act (ADA) is a U.S. law enacted in 1990 that protects people with disabilities from being discriminated against when seeking accommodations and employment.
-There are two parts to this act: accommodations for people who are physically challenged and employment practices concerning hiring of them.
-Because the rhetoric of the law is still being reviewed in the courts, it is important to review employment practices and implications.
-Not only is it important to adhere to the principles of the law but also the opportunity to employ an individual based solely on his or her talents is rewarding.
+There are two parts to this act: accommodations for the physically challenged and employment practices concerning hiring of the physically challenged.
+Because the rhetoric of the law is still being reviewed in the U.S. courts, it is important to review employment practices and implications.
+Not only is it important to adhere to the principles of the law, but the opportunity to employ an individual based solely on his or her talents is rewarding.

 The ADA states that employers must make "reasonable accommodations" to the known disabilities of the person unless the employer demonstrates that this would constitute an "undue hardship."
-Section 1211 states that making "reasonable accommodations" includes making existing facilities used by employees readily accessible to people with disabilities and considering accommodations such as job restructuring, part-time or modified work schedules, reassignment, and provision of readers or interpreters.4
+Section 1211 states that making "reasonable accommodations" includes making existing facilities used by employees readily accessible to people with disabilities and considering accommodations such as job he front office manager has a difficult time in deciding which employee to hire.
+Mark and Tse have similar qualifications.
+Mark has two years' experience as a front desk clerk, but he was recently in an auto accident, which left him with a paralyzed right leg and in a wheelchair.
+Tse has two years' experience as a salesperson with an electronics firm and expressed interest in learning all he can in the hotel business.
+How would you proceed?

+restructuring, part-time or modified work schedules, reassignment, and provision of readers or interpreters.